 7. Start improvising on guitar with a backing track

-Now that you’ve got the hang of creating pleasant sounding melodies (no matter how simple) your final task is to play them in real musical contexts.
+Now that you’ve got the hang of creating pleasant sounding melodies (no matter how simple) on your guitar, your final task is to play them in real musical contexts.

-Which is very easy nowadays since all it takes to find a good Rock or Blues backing track in say, A minor, is a Youtube search.
+Which is very easy nowadays since all it takes to find a good Rock or Blues backing track for improvisation in say, A minor, is a Youtube search.

-Before you start playing your licks with the backing track it’s very important that you listen, something which you weren’t burdened with in Step 6, but is crucial at this stage.
+Before you start playing your guitar licks with the backing track it’s very important that you listen to it while improvising, something which you weren’t burdened with in Step 6, but is crucial at this stage.

 If you put in the time to practice every step above, you will find yourself creating beautiful, emotional, melodies sooner than you think.
 And yes, a string bent right, in the right context, can make heads turn.
 You don’t need to do anything flashy to please people’s ears!